gopherslab/conduit-connector-google-sheets/README.md

 ### Google-Sheet Writer

-The destination writer maintains a buffer of length 4, or each time `WriteAsyn` is called, a new record is added to the buffer.
+The destination writer maintains a configurable buffer(default length is 10), or each time `WriteAsync` is called, a new record is added to the buffer.
 When the buffer is full, all the records from it will be written/appended to the last row of google-sheets and an ack function will be called for each record after being written.

 ### Configuration